PascalPolygon/grpo-vdr/README.md

 ## Overview

-The Entropic Token Surge integrates Bayesian Active Learning by Disagreement (BALD) into the Group Relative Policy Optimization (GRPO) framework to enhance exploration efficiency and robustness in reinforcement fine-tuning of language models.
+The Entropic Resistance integrates Bayesian Active Learning by Disagreement (BALD) into the Group Relative Policy Optimization (GRPO) framework to enhance exploration efficiency and robustness in reinforcement fine-tuning of language models.
 By quantifying epistemic uncertainty through entropy-based measures, this approach actively encourages exploration of less certain, information-rich token choices.

 ## Contents